WWE Home Video: International Distribution

+Discontinuation

+On December 3, 2021, it was originally announced that WWE Home Video releases would be discontinued in the United States and Canada in early 2022, although releases in the United Kingdom and Germany by distributor Fremantle would be continuing.
+Despite this, WWE Home Video releases continued to be released throughout 2022 and 2023.

+On December 5, 2023, Fremantle announced that they would not renew their British and German contract with WWE to continue releasing physical content.
+As such, Crown Jewel 2023 was the last WWE Home Video release in those regions.
+On the same day, it was revealed that WWE Home Video releases would be discontinued in North America as well, as no announcements were made by the company that they would release physical products in 2024 and beyond.
+Survivor Series: WarGames 2023 was the last WWE Home Video release in North America as well as their last release altogether.
+On December 31, 2023, they posted an announcement to their X (formerly known as Twitter) account that reads:

 Expansion of the video library

 With the expansion of the WWE Video Library, content has also been released from the vast library archives, including classic WWF, AWA, WCW, ECW, WCCW, and NWA content.

 Formats

-Content has been released exclusively in the DVD and UMD format (for selected documentaries only, until the format was discontinued) since mid-2005 (SummerSlam 2005 was the last VHS release).
-WrestleMania XXIV is the company's first show, and the first sports related event, to be released on Blu-ray Disc, being released in stores on May 20, 2008 as a 2-disc set; it was also the only pay-per-view released on UMD.
-Some content (primarily pay-per-views) are also available on Video CD format through certain licensors in some developing markets.
+Content was released exclusively in the DVD and UMD format (for selected documentaries only, until the format was discontinued) from mid-2005 (SummerSlam 2005 was the last VHS release) until their closure in 2023.
+WrestleMania XXIV was the company's first show, and the first sports related event, to be released on Blu-ray Disc, being released in stores on May 20, 2008, as a 2-disc set; it was also the only pay-per-view released on UMD.
+Some content (primarily pay-per-views) were also available on Video CD format through certain licensors in developing markets like India where Ultra Video was the licensee in the mid 2000s followed by Excel Home Video starting in 2010.